btzy/autotimetable/README.md

 ## Compilation

 Autotimetable should compile in any C++14-compliant compiler.
 Autotimetable has been tested to work with MSVC and GCC under Windows, but should work with Linux and Clang too.

+For compilation as a command-line program with the included `main.cpp`, several files are included for convenience:

+ * Visual Studio 2017 solution and project files (for MSVC/Windows)
+ * `compile-gcc.sh` (for GCC/Linux)
+ * `compile-gcc.bat` (for GCC/Windows)

+Running the GCC compile script for your platform without any modifications should correctly compile the command-line version of Autotimetable.
+Of course, your machine needs to have a recent version of GCC that is invokable from the command-line (i.e. added to your PATH).

 ## Notes